-

 Entering the scenario details

-After clicking New or Copy Scenario, you will then be shown the scenario editor where you can enter the details for the scenario - remember to click the Save button to make sure that the details are saved before you leave the scenario editor.
+Whichever method you have used for creating the new scenario, you will then be shown the scenario editor where you can enter the details for the scenario - remember to click the 'Save' button to make sure that the details are saved before you leave the scenario editor.
 The scenario will be saved in a Draft state which will allow you to edit the scenario as many times as you like until you choose to make it active - see below for Activating the scenario.
-To edit a scenario, view the scenario and then click the Edit button.
+To edit a scenario, view the scenario and then click the 'Edit' button.

 The description should be a short but descriptive title for the scenario and should contain enough detail to help someone identify the scenario and help determine whether it would be relevant to their needs.